Skip to content ↓

 Learning Environment

 We aim to make our environment purposeful and engaging for the children.
-Learning walls change dpending on the topic being taught, to provide the children with key vocabulary and learning aims which will support their learning.
-Number lines, times tables and place value grids are used to deepen childrends understanding or number and placevalue, being interactice tools for children to engage with and solve problems.
+Learning walls change depending on the topic being taught, to provide the children with key vocabulary and learning aims which will support their learning.
+Number lines, times tables and place value grids are used to deepen children's understanding of number and place value, being interactive tools for children to engage with and solve problems.

-This programme is fantastic at allowing children to progress at their own level, as well as making it fun and competative, by earning coins and competing agains other classes and their peers.
+This programme is fantastic at allowing children to progress at their own level, as well as making it fun and competitive, by earning coins and competing against other classes and their peers.